Regrow Ag.

 old tool, new questions

-There had previously been a map-based tool in SI called Geospatial Analysis, which had been deprecated prior to me joining the team.
+There had previously been a map-based tool in SI, which had been deprecated prior to me joining the team.
 However, clients clearly craved and made requests to our customer success team for a more visual way to explore their data.
 And, as time went on, the quantity and types of data Regrow had available continued to grow.
 With Regrow’s clients being some of the largest food and agriculture businesses in the world (ex.
-Cargill, General Mills), users were interested in analyzing and making management decisions for potentially millions of acres of crops at a time.
+Cargill, General Mills), users were interested in analyzing and making management decisions for up to millions of acres.

-Also crucial to this process would be designing a visualization that could expand and accommodate new data sets as Regrow expanded outside of the world of carbon into other realms of sustainability, such as water and yield.
+Also crucial to this process would be designing a visualization that couldas Regrow expanded outside of the world of carbon into other realms of sustainability, such as water and yield.

 PROJECT DEFINITION